 Officials at the Public Health Ministry said the forensic medicine department is still trying to identify a number of bodies before releasing them to families.

-The Taliban claimed the ambulance attack, as well as an attack a week earlier in which militants stormed a luxury hotel in Kabul, killing 22 people, including 14 foreigners, and setting off a 13-hour battle with security forces.
+The powerful explosion could be felt across the city and left the surrounding area blanketed in dust and smoke.
+It came a week after Taliban militants stormed a luxury hotel in Kabul, killing 22 people, including 14 foreigners, and setting off a 13-hour battle with security forces.

 Masoom Stanekzai, the head of Afghanistan's intelligence service, said five suspects have been arrested for their involvement in the attack on the Intercontinental Hotel and that another had fled the country.
 He said four people have been arrested in connection with Saturday's attack.